-In making these awards, the Compensation Committee's evaluation considered the benefit to the company of having a significant portion of the executives' compensation tied to the long-term financial performance of the company, and thereby to shareholder value.
+The Compensation Committee considers long-term equity-based compensation to be an integral part of the company's compensation program.
+Equity-based compensation has been awarded to the company's named executive officers in years prior to fiscal 2014, as shown in the section titled "Compensation of Executive Officers".
+In making these awards, the Compensation Committee considered the benefit to the company of having a significant portion of the executives' compensation tied to the long-term financial performance of the company, and thereby to shareholder value.
 The Compensation Committee's review also considered the experience and qualifications of the executives, their ability to execute the company's business plan, the retention value of long-term equity incentives and peer compensation data.
+In fiscal 2014, there were no awards of equity-based compensation to the company's named executive officers.